katyoverstreet/codeanywhere-blog/blog.md

-## Welcome to My Full Stack Journey!
+## Welcome to My Web Development Journey!

-This is my first blog post!
+:sparkles:This is my first blog post!:sparkles:

-Was your first week what you expected?
-Why?
-Why not?
-What are you excited or eager to learn more about?
-What is something about you that can only be learned by reading this blog?
+### My First Week
+My first week was, in some ways, different from what I was expecting.
+I felt like parts of it were easier than I thought they would be, but other parts were harder to learn, or more complicated.
+I did enjoy some of the new tools they have brought in, like Grasshopper.
+It is very thorough with the material it covers.

+### Looking Forward
+I am interested to get further into the javascript.
+I feel like the logic involved in that is something I enjoy.
+I'm not as thrilled about the CSS and designing of webpages as I am about designing applications.

+### About Me